22shubh22/22shubh22.github.io/about.md

 * About me

-	* My name is Chen Jingpiao, a student, majoring in Computer Science and Technology.
+	* My name is Shubham Goyal, a student, majoring in Computer Science and Technology.
 	* I am an open source enthusiast.

 * About this blog: